A couple of days ago I get to the café and this guy’s installing a string of lights.

-Another light test, all bulbs fine, pack the gear, get in the car and Ciao.
+Another light test, all bulbs fine, pack the gear, get in the car and ciao.

-Courtesy in as much as needed to get you served and gone, and chitchat is getting your most complex needs explained in two short sentences, maybe three.
+Courtesy in as much as needed to get you served and gone, and chitchat means getting your most complex needs explained in two short sentences, maybe three.
 They’re always buys, and as far as I see they’re busy with work.
 There’s always some sort of pressure sitting on top of your every interaction.
 It’s a service of efficiency, not courtesy.